2022 Call of Duty League season: Major

 The Stage 1 Major ran from March 3 through March 6, 2022.
-The Major was won by OpTic Texas after being Atlanta FaZe 5–2 in the finals.
+The Major was won by OpTic Texas after defeating Atlanta FaZe 5–2 in the finals.

 Stage 2

 Stage 2 group stage began on March 11, 2022, and ended on March 27.

 Group stage

 Major

 The Stage 2 Major took place from March 31 through April 3, 2022, and was won by Los Angeles Guerrillas with Atlanta FaZe once again coming in second.

 Pro-Am Classic

 From May 5 through May 8, 2022, all twelve Call of Duty League teams alongside four Challengers teams competed against each other.
 The teams were put into 4 groups of 4, with three CDL teams and one Challengers team in each group.
 Teams played the other three teams in their group once, with the top 2 from each group advancing to a single elimination bracket.
 The tournament was won by the New York Subliners, with the Los Angeles Thieves coming in second.